gtvj/vim-cheatsheet/README.md

 * z[z|b|t] moves the viewport so that your current line is at the middle/bottom/top of the screen

+## Using tabs

+Tabs can be extremely useful when working with multiple files simultaneously.
+Here are a few tips for tabs, all of which are ':' commands:

+* vim -p file_one.txt, file_two.txt will open the corresponding files within tabs.
+Good for startup.
+* Texplore will open file explorer within a new tab
+* :tabn [file] will open a new tab (containing the file, if one is passed or an empty buffer if not)
+* :tabo closes all but the current tab
+* gt moves to the next tab, gT to the previous
+* :tabdo will run a command (such as search/replace) over all open tabs

 ## Quick 'on the fly' calculations

 * Ctrl+r = 8 * 2 will result in '16' (the calculation result) into the current
   cursor position.